 Subject lines are arguably the most important part of getting that elusive open during your email campaigns.

-But they aren’t the only factor.
-There are a handful of other areas to consider in whether or not your email gets the open you crave.
+But subject lines aren’t the only factor.
+There are a handful of other elements to consider in whether or not your email gets the open you crave.

 This is critical.
 Not only are misleading subject lines illegal, but they also will lower your email open rates in the end.
 No one likes to open an email that promises something big and flashy, only to find that your email offers none of what your catchy subject line promised.

-All that being said, you need to experiment with your list.
-If you send your emails at 3 p.m. and find that your open rate is very low, then switch to sending them in the morning, at something like 9 a.m. or something.
+All that being said, you need to experiment with the day and time you send emails to your list.
+If you send your emails at 3 p.m. and find that your open rate is very low, then switch to sending them in the morning.
 Experimenting is the only way that you’ll find out what works and what doesn’t.
 Don’t just blindly accept what a self-proclaimed expert on the internet recommends, find out for yourself.
+There is no one-time-fits-all approach to timing your email send.

 Spam Filter Traps